> Talk to your child’s doctor about the HPV vaccine

 If your child hasn’t gotten the vaccine yet, talk to their doctor about getting it as soon as possible.
 If you don’t have a doctor for your child, find one near you.

 The Brooke E. Crawmer-Joseph Foundation will continue to hold benefits to further support the message.
-A Brooke’s Brainiac Trivia Challenge will be held February 22 in Peoria.
 The annual Birdies for Brooke Golf Outing is held each September in Peoria.

 “If we can use Brooke to help other people, then it’s a beautiful legacy for her and her sons,” Carol said.
 “Educating parents about the need to vaccinate their children – boys and girls – against HPV-related diseases is like Brooke acting as a mother, helping other mothers do something for their kids.”